Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Abstract

 \section{Abstract}

 Reinforcement learning (RL) training is inherently unstable due to factors such as moving targets and high gradient variance.
-Reinforcement Learning from Human Feedback (RLHF) and Reinforcement Learning from AI Feedback (RLAIF) can introduce additional difficulty.
-Differing preferences can complicate the alignment process, and prediction errors in a trained reward model can become more severe as the LLM generates unseen outputs.
-To enhance training robustness, RL has adopted techniques from supervised learning, such as ensembles and layer normalization.
-In this work, we improve the stability of RL training by adapting the reverse cross entropy (RCE) from supervised learning for noisy data to define a symmetric RL loss.
+Reinforcement Learning from Human Feedback (RLHF) and Reinforcement Learning from AI Feedback (RLAIF) introduce additional challenges.
+For instance, diverse preferences complicate the alignment process, and prediction errors in a trained reward model can become more severe as the LLM generates unseen outputs.
+These RL challenges create confusion about whether the probability of an action for a given state should be increased or decreased, similar to the noise in labels for classification tasks.
+In this work, we focus on RL algorithms that share learning difficulties with cross-entropy loss, especially for low-probability predictions.
+To enhance stability, we adapt reverse cross-entropy (RCE) from supervised learning for noisy data, defining a symmetric RL loss.
 We demonstrate performance improvements across various tasks and scales.
-We conduct experiments in discrete action tasks (Atari games) and continuous action space tasks (MuJoCo benchmark and Box2D) using Symmetric A2C (SA2C) and Symmetric PPO (SPPO), with and without added noise with especially notable performance in SPPO across different hyperparameters.
-Furthermore, we validate the benefits of the symmetric RL loss when using SPPO for large language models through improved performance in RLHF tasks, such as IMDB positive sentiment sentiment and TL;DR summarization tasks.
+We conduct experiments in discrete action tasks (Atari games) and continuous action space tasks (MuJoCo benchmark and Box2D) using Symmetric A2C (SA2C) and Symmetric PPO (SPPO).
+Notably, SPPO shows strong performance across different hyperparameters.
+Furthermore, we validate the symmetric RL loss in the RLHF framework using PPO for natural language processing tasks such as IMDB positive sentiment and TL;DR summarization.